 What happens next

 Ready to try it?
-Open the framing studio and work through these eight steps on your own footprint — it runs entirely in your browser, and your work autosaves as you go.
+Open the framing studio and work through these eight steps on your own footprint.
+It runs entirely in your browser, and your work autosaves as you go.